mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-2.md

 >> (3) The buddha way, in essence, is leaping clear of abundance and lack; thus there is birth and death, delusion and realization, sentient beings and buddhas.
 >> (4) Yet in attachment blossoms fall, and in aversion weeds spread.
 >>
->> Nishijima & Cross:
+>> Brazier:
+> >
+>> (1) Birth and death, practice and daily life, delusion and enlightenment, ordinary beings and all the Buddhas; such is the Buddha’s Dharma of all Dharmas.
+>> (2) As the myriad Dharmas are other than self, when one is in their midst, there are no creating and destroying, no sentient beings and all Buddhas, no delusion and enlightenment.
+>> (3) Out of abundance and lack springs forth the original Dao of Buddha, and for this there is making and destroying, delusion and enlightenment, and there are living Buddhas.
+>> (4) So it is and nevertheless, blossom falls bittersweet and weeds spread amidst woeful resignation.
 >>
->> (1) When all dharmas are [seen as] the Buddha-Dharma, then there is delusion and realization, there is practice, there is life and there is death, there are buddhas and there are ordinary beings.
->> (2) When the myriad dharmas are each not of the self, there is no delusion and no realization, no buddhas and no ordinary beings, no life and no death.
->> (3) The Buddha’s truth is originally transcendent over abundance and scarcity, and so there is life and death, there is delusion and realization, there are beings and buddhas.
->> (4) And though it is like this, it is only that flowers, while loved, fall; and weeds while hated, flourish.

 #### 22:15